ITeMbI4/SCPSpeech/README.md

 # SCP Speech
 Allow certain SCP speak with other classes.

-At this point is only one SCP-049 can speak with other classes exept SCPs.
-I will improve this plugin, when I have enoght time for it.
+At this point is only one SCP-049 can speak with other classes except SCPs.
+I will improve this plugin, when I have enough time for it.

 ## Install Instructions
 Put SCPSpeech.dll under the release tab into sm_plugins folder.